 Over 700 luminarias will be placed on the grounds of the National Historic Site and their candles lit for this annual holiday celebration.
 The Spanish words luminaria and farrolito mean little lights or flames.
 This Hispanic tradition is widely practiced in New Mexico and has been presented at Hubbell Trading Post each December since the early 1990s.

 The Friends of Hubbell Trading Post NHS, in partnership with the National Park Service, present two Native American Art Auctions each year.
-The next auction will be on September 14, 2013.
-This auction will include contemporary and antique Navajo textiles, Pueblo Katsina dolls, pottery, paintings, carvings and baskets from many tribes.
+The auctions are held in May and September.
+Thes auction will include contemporary and antique Navajo textiles, Pueblo Katsina dolls, pottery, paintings, carvings and baskets from many tribes.
 Preview for the auction is from 9:00 to 11:00 a.m. with the auction beginning at noon.
 Auction artwork will be available in everyone's price range from just $20 to well over $4000.

 In addition to the auction, arts, crafts and food vendors will be available during the day and the trading post store will be open for your enjoyment.